Request for Change in ELI Placement

 The first week of classes in the ELI may be very challenging for some students, especially if they are newcomers to the U.S.A.
 However, other students may think that the first week of classes is slow or repetitive.
 It is normal to feel concerned or even worried about your ELI placement.
 Your teachers are here for you, so express any concerns that you may have about the course to them.
 In addition, please keep in mind that you have been tested and placed in the ELI with valid and reliable testing instruments that are respected in the field of ESL teaching.
 Moreover, the pace and complexity of the course content will increase in the second and third weeks of the course.
 If you still believe that your placement needs to be adjusted, follow the guidelines and procedures below to request a change in your ELI placement.

-Guidelines for Requesting a Change in ELI Placement
+Guidelines for New Students Requesting a Change in ELI Placement

 1. If you feel that the class(es) that you have been placed in is either too difficult or not challenging enough, you should first discuss your concerns with your teacher.